Pragyan7846/Coffee_Shop_Website/README.md

 Technologies Used:

 HTML: For the structure and content of the web pages.
-CSS: For styling, including layout, colors, fonts, and responsive design.
+CSS: For styling, including layout, colors, fonts, and responsive design..
-JavaScript: For interactivity, such as form validation, dynamic content updates, and animations.
+JavaScript: For interactivity, such as form validation, dynamic content updates, and animations..